Russian Buttercream Recipe

-This Russian Buttercream is by far the most used buttercream in Russian and Ukrainian cakes.
-The addition of sweetened condensed milk gives the buttercream a very pleasant taste and acts not only as the flavor enhancer, but also the sweetener.
+Russian Buttercream refers to the buttercream that’s made with only two ingredients and is very commonly used in many Russian cakes.
+The two ingredients are butter and sweetened condensed milk or dulce de leche.
+The addition of sweetened condensed milk gives the buttercream a very pleasant taste and acts not only as of the flavor enhancer but also the sweetener.
 The Russian Buttercream is very simple to make, given that you follow certain rules.

-1. Start out with room temperature butter.
+- Start out with room temperature butter.
 This means that you will need to remove your butter from the fridge several hours before you plan on using it.
 The butter must have some yield when pressed with your finger, but should not be so soft that you don’t meet any resistance when pressing on it.If your butter is too soft to begin with, it will not be able to hold onto the condensed milk when it is added, and make the buttercream separate.